 The festive season has officially been kicked off in Amherst!

-The Holiday Light-Up has taken place, Santa has visited us on his parade float, the Tree for Boston has come and gone and Amherst is a whole lot brighter this holiday season thanks this year’s decorative lighting addition along Albion and South Albion.
+The Holiday Light-Up has taken place; Santa has visited us on his parade float; the Tree for Boston has come and gone, and Amherst is merry and bright for this holiday season.

 If you happen to have extra boughs, why not use them to spruce up the outside of your home.
 Try placing them along a railing, or stuff them into your winter hardy pots or planters with some berries to provide seasonal interest outside throughout the winter months.
 It’s amazing what a little bit of greenery can do to boost your holiday décor.